Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 Grotesque sans serif fonts

-As you can see, the characteristics of these fonts include small contrast and even line widths.
+The characteristics of these fonts include small contrast and even line widths.

 Today, people are still creating grotesque fonts and some of them look pretty amazing and unique, like this one for example: